Quantum Field Theory Universality Criterion for Layered Programmable Decompositions

 The theoretical origin of the function $\det(C)$, which depends on our mixer matrices $V_j$, is directly related to the one-loop partition function of the effective field theory, which is the path integral over all configurations of the background field $B$.
 By expanding the complex matrix field $B$, separating the ``measure'' in real and imaginary parts, we can expand the traces involved to make the path integral split into the product of two path integrals, each for the real and imaginary degrees of freedom.
 Because this is a product of two $n$-dimensional Gaussian integrals, and $C$ is positive-definite if $\det(C)\neq 0$, we use the standard formula for these integrals to finally obtain, after usual normalization, that the one-loop partition function \cite{Weinberg1995, Peskin1995, Zinn2021}, is

 This framework provides a computationally tractable criterion for universality: by examining the correlation matrix $C$ of our $1D$ QFT, we can determine whether a given set of mixer matrices $\{V_j\}$ enables universal factorization.
-The actual integrals in Eq. \eqref{eq:corr_matrix} dramatically simplify to diagonal entries formed by the components of the ``transition probabilities'' $[P_j]_{ab} = |(V_j)_{a,b}|^2.$ Thus defining $Q=P_1\cdots P_{M-1}$, we arrive (see Appendix \ref{sec:mainproof}) at a computationally elegant \emph{necessary and sufficient universality criterion:}
+The actual integrals in Eq. \eqref{eq:corr_matrix} dramatically simplify to diagonal entries formed by the components of the ``transition probabilities'' $[P_j]_{ab} = |(V_j)_{a,b}|^2.$ Thus defining $Q=P_1\cdots P_{M-1}$, we arrive (see End Matter\ref{sec:endmatter}) at a computationally elegant \emph{necessary and sufficient universality criterion:}

 where $C_{ab}=\tr(Q^T(\overline{T^a}\circ T^b))$ and $\circ$ is the Hadamard product.
 This being our main result on the universality of the factorization of Eq. \eqref{EQ1}.
-The DFT, frDFT and other usual generic --in the sense of statistically probable-- mixer types pass this test {and, remarkably, it shows that Clements factorization is a type of MPLC factorization in $M=2N+1$ layers (see Appendix \ref{app:mixerDesign})}.
-This condition is equivalent to every entry of the total classical transition matrix $Q$, being strictly positive, $Q_{ab}>0$.
+The discrete Fourier transform (DFT), the fractional DFT (frDFT) and other usual generic --in the sense of statistically probable-- mixer types pass this test {and, remarkably, it shows that Clements factorization is a type of LPD in $M=2N+1$ layers (see End Matter\ref{sec:endmatter})}.
+This implies no eigenvalue of the correlation matrix can be zero, but they could still be non-equal.
+This would correspond more precisely to a spontaneously-broken symmetry (non-isotropic fluctuations), but not an explicit symmetry breaking of $G$, an 't Hooft anomaly.
 The condition $\det(C)=0$ is an algebraic condition on the space of mixers, so the subset of non-universal mixers is an intersection of hyper-surfaces, which always has measure zero, i.e., \emph{any generic $\SU(N)$ matrix is universal}.
+A detailed derivation of the above results is in the Supplementary Material (SM).

+\emph{Global Riemannian Optimization Algorithm}.
+The critical question for the practical utility of a universal architecture is its invertibility: given a target matrix $U_{\text{target}} \in SU(N)$, can we efficiently recover the parameters $\phi$ such that $f(\phi) = U_{\text{target}}$?
+The ideal solution would be the existence of a sequential \emph{Peeling Algorithm}, such as those used in the Reck and Clements decompositions \cite{Reck1994,Clements2016}.
+We put forward (see SM) a necessary peeling condition based on the block-triangular Jacobian matrix of the factorization, which is not generally met for dense arbitrary mixers in LPD.
+When such peeling algorithm is not available, the factorization parameters $\phi$ must be found by a global numerical search.